-Refill markers before they dry out completely to maximize their lifespan
+We recommend that you refill markers before they dry out completely to maximise their lifespan.

-There are two main ways to give your pen a boost: Recharging, and Refilling
+There are two ways to give your pen a boost that we call ‘recharging’ and ‘refilling’.

 A recharge is a quick top-up.
 Perfect for when you're in the middle of writing something and want a more vivid colour, or before you start a class or presentation.

-You'll know it's time for a refill if you find yourself having to recharge too frequently.
+You'll know it's time for a refill if you find yourself having to recharge too often.

-- Unscrew the neck of the barrel.
-You can do this by hand without any ink touching you, or if you prefer you can use the AusPen tool (‘spanner’) supplied with every AusPen carry case.
+- Unscrew the neck of the barrel (you can do this by hand without any ink touching you or you can use the AusPen ‘spanner’ supplied with every AusPen Carry Case).

-- AusPen Markers are individually wax sealed to ensure they are air locked.
+- AusPen markers are individually wax sealed to lock out air.
 This may result in initial tightness of the neck.
 Subsequent openings are easier.

 - Remove only the head and nib of the pen, insert 2-5 drops of AusPen ink into the felt inside the barrel; one drop to the bottom of the nib and one drop to the top.